Cherry Girl: Plot

 Kumi and Yu stake out the event and see Hotta enter with Rie.
 Kumi begins a conversation with Hotta, during which Yu bumps into him and drops her hand bag.
 As she and Hotta exchange apologies, she takes the opportunity to swipe his cell phone and his wallet.
 Afterwards, Kumi meets Takeda (Shinji Takeda).
 Once the trio return to the bar, Kumi tells Meg and Yu that it was "love at first sight" and he gave her a token to remember him.
 The other women are skeptical, but Kumi defends her feelings.
 Goro then calls, asking if there has been any success with Mari's investigation, to which they admit they have not found anything.
 Before he hangs up, Kumi asks him what he thinks about true love, where he tells her that a meeting is controlled by destiny.
-It is then revealed that Kumi had met Goro when she had an private investigator (Lou Oshiba) investigate a past love interest.
+It is then revealed that Kumi had met Goro when she had a private investigator (Lou Oshiba) investigate a past love interest.
 When the P.I rejected her, not believing her boyfriend to be having an affair, Goro overheard and offered her information and a job opportunity.

 Afterwards, Kumi sees Mari and Takeda out in public together and Meg is curious as to why Takeda, Hotta's vice president, would take Mari to Hotta's office.
 After the trio discover Mari and Takeda are trying take over the company, they talk to Hotta, who asks them to find the truth to save his company.
 When they break into Hotta's office, they find Takeda and Mari.
 Mari tries to escape, but Yu stops her and mocks the fact that Mari thought her manipulation would work.
 The trio fight Takeda and, after he falls, Mari places herself over him to protect him.
 She explains that, as Hotta's company grew, Takeda was pushed off to the side, so she tried to frame Hotta as having multiple lovers so he would have to give up the company due to bad publicity.
 Kumi tells her that, by manipulating both Hotta and Takeda, she is hurting Takeda and it would be best to tell the truth.